 Gangs of London, Sky Atlantic/AMC (2020 – present)

-We’re coming back to the present times with Sky Atlantic’s Gangs of London, a British drama series set to hit the American airwaves through AMC with its upcoming second season.
+We’re coming back to the present times with Sky Atlantic’s Gangs of London, a British drama series that just recently hit the American airwaves through AMC with its second season.

 Right off the bat, viewers will find themselves in the middle of international gang wars in London’s bustling criminal underworld.